Recovery Startup Business ERC: ERC Update Expands Eligibility to New Startups

 Help is on the way for startup companies

-Since the revisions to the credit in December 2020, the ERC has been one of the most valuable lifelines available to companies struggling from the effects of COVID-19.
+Since the revisions to the ERC for recovery startup businesses in December 2020, the ERC has been one of the most valuable lifelines available to companies struggling from the effects of COVID-19.
 However, certain eligibility guidelines made it difficult for some companies to qualify.
 In fact, most startup companies who opened their doors in 2020 were previously ineligible, blocking access to the credit for some of the companies who needed that relief the most.

 To close that gap, the ARPA introduced a new way to qualify for the credit.
 For 2021, Eligible Employers now include any business that meets one of the following three criteria: